antonydandrea/divSwappingBanner/README.md

 highlight_selected: highlights the currently selected image with a border.
 highlight_colour: specify the colour of the colour of the border of the selected image.
 default_image_selected: When the page loads, you can have an image pre-selected.
 This defaults to first image.
 Set this to 0 if you do not want any image selected.
+auto_scroll_enabled: If this is set to true, it will automatically selects each image one by one on a loop
+auto_scroll_time: Number of seconds before the next image is selected

 7) A CSS file is not necessary, but you can add your own borders around the images and the plugin will adapt the size automatically.
 Also, if you have borders already set, the highlight_selected feature will use the style and width you have set.